 Most companies realize that occasional personal use can help employees decompress in between work tasks.

-That said, if personal use is permitted employees must be made aware that employee monitoring software cannot reliably differentiate between personal computer use and work-related computer use.
+That said, if personal use is permitted, employees must be aware that employee monitoring software cannot reliably differentiate between personal and work-related computer use.
 They must be informed that all personal use is being monitored and that authorized members of the organization may have access to it.

 Note: In some jurisdictions allowing employees to use work devices for personal tasks may limit what can be monitored, particularly in the case of email monitoring.

 The data collected through employee monitoring software may be considered sensitive.
-For that reason, their activity data must be protected with the same standard of security that other forms of personal information would be protected.
+Therefore, their activity data must be protected with the same standard of security that other forms of personal information would be protected.

-Disclosing what administrative and technical safeguards that are in place also goes a long way to assuring employees that their activity data will be protected against misuse and unauthorized disclosure.
+Disclosing the administrative and technical safeguards in place also goes a long way toward assuring employees that their activity data will be protected against misuse and unauthorized disclosure.

 Depending on the jurisdiction of your organization (and that of your employees) it will be subject to unique data security and privacy compliance requirements.
 Within your workplace monitoring policy, you can disclose what workplace privacy laws protect your employees so that they can be informed about their rights.

-For example, European citizens may have privacy protections under GDPR or similar regulation, whereas an American employee may be protected by the CCPA or ECPA.
+For example, European citizens may have privacy protections under GDPR or similar regulations, whereas an American employee may be protected by the CCPA or ECPA.

-As a best practice, multinational companies should consider implementing similar privacy protections to all employees regardless of their geolocation.
-This ensures that the data collection feels fair and demonstrates to employees that their privacy is being protected out of genuine interest rather than simply being a compliance obligation.
+As a best practice, multinational companies should consider implementing similar privacy protections for all employees regardless of their geolocation.
+This ensures that the data collection feels fair and demonstrates to employees that their privacy is protected out of genuine interest rather than simply being a compliance obligation.

 Limiting who has access to employee data is an important part of a data privacy and security plan.
 Employee activity data should only be made available to the individual employee and a select number of authorized representatives that have been trained on their privacy and security responsibilities.